Short-Term Rental Licensing Overview

 Seattle: Up in the Emerald City, short-term rental operators need a license.
 There’s a two-tiered system: those running a primary residence and those who aren’t.
 This helps Seattle keep its housing market from getting out of hand while still embracing short-term rentals.

 While we don’t have the latest dirt on cities like New York City, Irvin, or Seattle, rest assured that they are on the short-term rental bandwagon, each with their unique spin on policies and enforcement efforts.
-Regardless of where you are, it’s crucial to keep abreast of the local regulations to ensure your short-term rental hustle doesn’t hit a bump in the road.
+Regardless of where you are, keeping abreast of the local regulations to ensure your short-term rental hustle doesn’t hit a bump in the road is crucial.
 So, are you ready to play by the rules?